-New Employees and Basic Right to know Training:
+New Employees and Basic Right to Know Training:

-Prior to starting work, every new UGA employee must receive basic Right to Know training.
-Basic training is a computer-based program that is part of new employee orientation as established in coordination with the Environmental Safety Division and Human Resources Training and Development Department.
-In some circumstances, other formats are available.
-Documentation of basic training is maintained by Human Resources.
-Basic training informs each employee of their rights under the law, additional training requirements under the law, and where to go for additional information concerning the Right to Know Program.
+Prior to starting work, every new UGA employee must receive Phase I Right to Know training.
+The Phase I Right to Know training is a computer-based module that is part of onboarding process coordinated by the Environmental Safety Division and Human Resources Training and Development.
+Documentation of the Phase I RTK training is maintained by Human Resources.
+Phase I Right to Know informs each employee of their rights under the law, additional training requirements under the law, and where to go for additional information concerning the Right to Know Program.